 Ontario Tumour Bank’s team at OICR

-John Bartlett, PhD, Principal investigator of the Ontario Tumour Bank (OTB)
+John Bartlett, PhD, Principal investigator of Ontario Tumour Bank (OTB)

-Dr. John Bartlett is the provincial principal investigator of the Ontario Tumour Bank.
+Dr. John Bartlett is the provincial principal investigator of Ontario Tumour Bank.
 Through his research at the Ontario Institute for Cancer Research (OICR), he is pursuing an integrated platform of research focused on the development of novel cancer diagnostics.

 In 2011, Dr. Bartlett became director of OICR’s Transformative Pathology Program and OTB.
 He is developing new diagnostic approaches to improve patient diagnosis and treatment.
 By gaining an understanding of the molecular complexity of cancer, accurate diagnostic approaches can be developed to ensure that patients receive the most appropriate treatment.
 Novel diagnostic tools are required to accurately identify molecular sub-types of cancer and to predict the effectiveness of treatment.
 Dr. Bartlett has contributed to the development of translational research within multi-centre clinical trials, several of which have led to new insights into selecting appropriate therapeutics for breast cancer patients.
 He aims to foster research in other laboratories across the province to accelerate the discovery of novel diagnostics for cancer.

 Monique Albert, M.Sc., PMP, Director of the Ontario Tumour Bank

-Monique Albert joined OICR as the Director of the Ontario Tumour Bank in August 2013 for the second time, after filling in for the prior director as a contract maternity-leave replacement in 2010-2011.
+Monique Albert is the Director of Ontario Tumour Bank with involvement since 2010.
 She has broad experience in the health research and pharmaceutical sectors, having held a variety of leadership and research roles at: MaRS Excellence in Clinical Innovation and Technology Evaluation (“EXCITE”) program; the STTARR Innovation Centre at the Princess Margaret Cancer Centre and the Microarray Centre (both at University Health Network); and in the corporate sector at Cangene Corporation and Affinium Pharmaceuticals.
 Her academic background combines a M.Sc. in biological sciences with project management certification/professional designation.

 - Lindsay Hayman– Research Technician